7 Reasons to Start Pilates in 2019!

-If you’re looking to add more activity to your days in the new year, here are 7 reasons you should consider starting Pilates.
+If you’re looking to add more activity and mobility to your days, here are 7 reasons you should consider starting Pilates.
 (And no, getting abs like Kate Hudson is not one of the reasons.
 Though… it could be!)

 1. STRENGTHEN YOUR “POWERHOUSE”

 Pilates trains your core (or, in Pilates speak, your “powerhouse”), unlike any other workout.
 In fact, after completing 36 weeks of Pilates training, women strengthened their rectus abdominis (the muscle responsible for six-packs) by an average of 21 percent, while eliminating muscle imbalances between the right and left sides of their cores, according to a Medicine & Science in Sports & Exercise study.
 A stronger core leads to better posture, a leaner looking stomach, and reduced back pain.